Digilent/Cora-Z7-10-XADC/README.md

 8. Select Xilinx -> Program FPGA from the menu at the top of the Xilinx SDK GUI.
 Click OK.

-9. Right click on the Cora-Z7-10-XADC application project in the Project Explorer to the right, then select Run As -> Launch on Hardware (System Debugger).
+9. Right click on the application project in the Project Explorer to the left, then select Run As -> Launch on Hardware (System Debugger).

 10. The application will now be running on your Cora.
 It can be interacted with as described in the first paragraph of this README.